Remy-Paige/seeker/README.md

 	chmod 700 config db
 	chmod 600 config/database.yml config/secrets.yml

+    if webpacker asks to overwrite the yml file, that's fine

 	If you are using an IDE that manages your gems like rubymine, make sure that it is set up to use the seeker gemset, not default.